operator-framework/java-operator-sdk/docs/content/en/docs/workflows/_index.md

 While simple conditions are usually enough, it might happen you want to convey extra information as a result of the evaluation of the conditions (e.g., to report error messages or because the result of the condition evaluation might be interesting for other purposes).
-In this situation, you should implement `ResultCondition` instead of `Condition` and provide an implementation of the `detailedIsMet` method, which allows you to return a more detailed `Result` object via which you can provide extra information.
-The `ResultCondition.Result` interface provides factory method for your convenience but you can also provide your own implementation if required.
+In this situation, you should implement `DetailedCondition` instead of `Condition` and provide an implementation of the `detailedIsMet` method, which allows you to return a more detailed `Result` object via which you can provide extra information.
+The `DetailedCondition.Result` interface provides factory method for your convenience but you can also provide your own implementation if required.

 You can access the results for conditions from the `WorkflowResult` instance that is returned whenever a workflow is